dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Azure Security Center.md

 Continuously scans services (IaaS, PaaS) to ensure they are protected
 Provides recommendations
-Agents can be installed on on-premises resources to protect them as well in Hybrid Cloud
+Agents can be installed on on-premises resources to protect them
-The recommendation that is provided by Advisor is actually given by Security Center
+The recommendation that is provided by [Azure Advisor](../Azure%20Other%20Services/Azure%20Advisor.md) is actually given by Security Center

 Two tiers:
 * Free (Azure Defender off)
 * Azure Defender paid version of Security Center

+---